TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

    }

 See the difference?
 We're requesting the injecting of an interface and not a class!
-This forces the service container to look up which specific class is configured as implementation of the interface and inject and instance of it.
+It works for both constructor and method injection.
+It forces the service container to look up which specific class is configured as implementation of the interface and inject and instance of it.
 This is the true heart of dependency injection: A consuming class no longer codes on a specific implementation, but on the signature of the interface.
 The framework makes sure something is injected that satisfies the interface, the consuming class does not care, it just knows about the interface methods.
 An instance administrator can decide to configure the framework to inject some different implementation than the default, and that's fully transparent